nets4geeks/abCAPECCWESemanticModel/README.md

 For SPARQL use the [snap-sparql-query](https://github.com/protegeproject/snap-sparql-query) plugin:
 * [The examples of SPARQL queries](doc/examples_of_SPARQL_queries.pdf). (note: the requests containing data properties only work with Pellet)

-To create the destination model:
+To create the target model:
 1. clone & run ./compile (you only need java & maven to do that).
 2. run ./runBuildSemanticModelv2 to build the OWL file (do not forget to edit a properties file, download required data etc.)